 Chaos is the very first thing to ever exist in the universe.
 Chaos is that which everything else came from.
 The first gods emerged from Chaos.
 This name could work for any cat that likes to cause mischief or is always running this way and that.

-What would you name a female beagle puppy?
+What would you name a female American Shorthair kitten?

 Demeter is the goddess of the harvest.
 People believed that, without Demeter, crops wouldn’t grow and the earth would grow barren.
 When her daughter, Persephone, is in the Underworld, Demeter grieves, and Winter falls upon the earth.

 This name could work for many female cats.
 It could work particularly well for a rescue cat that has had kittens or for a cat that loves to frolic among the plants and trees.

 In Greek mythology, Gaia is earth personified.
 She is not a true god or Titan, she exists as the literal earth mother.
 She is the mother of the Titans, the sea gods, and the giants.
 In art, Gaia usually appears laying upon earth or partially on it.

 Gaia could be a great name for a motherly cat who enjoys lounging around on her back and giving you long, mysterious stares.